fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

-Chapter 20
-Project: Develop a Neural Language
-Model for Text Generation
+# Project: Develop a Neural Language Model for Text Generation
 A language model can predict the probability of the next word in the sequence, based on the words already observed in the sequence.
 Neural network models are a preferred method for developing statistical language models because they can use a distributed representation where